Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Re-enable all custom nodes and clear the current bisect session', defining the tool's action and scope.
-It also mentions specific use cases (abort or restore), distinguishing it from sibling tools like bisect_start and bisect_status.
+The description clearly states 'Re-enable all custom nodes and clear the current bisect session', which is a specific verb+resource action.
+It distinguishes itself from sibling tools like bisect_start, bisect_good, and bisect_bad by indicating it resets the session.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.